martynaRP/tetris/README.md

    of resolving the issue.
 Too wide, especially unrelated changes may cause the PR to be rejected.
 1. Feel free to add missing tests and Javadocs.
+   * It might require creating a proper directory structure for the test classes.